otgmckenna/immaculate-grid/README.md

 # Adequate Matrix - An Immaculate Grid Clone
- A built-from-scratch replica of Sports Reference's [Immaculate Grid](https://www.immaculategrid.com/) web game using Python and the [Lahman Baseball Database](http://seanlahman.com/) in the form of the [pybaseball](https://github.com/jldbc/pybaseball) library.
+ A built-from-scratch replica of Sports Reference's [Immaculate Grid](https://www.immaculategrid.com/) web game using Python and the [Lahman Baseball Database](http://seanlahman.com/).
 The interface for this game was made using [Pygame](https://www.pygame.org) and [Pygame GUI](https://pygame-gui.readthedocs.io/en/latest/).

+ > [!NOTE]
+ > The Lahman Database included in this repo only has data up to the 2023 MLB season.
+Any stats from the 2024 or 2025 seasons are currently unaviable but will be added when the data is made available in the Lahman Database.

 ## To-Do
 - Create a to-do